-NCLEX Specialty Practice Assessment , Due Date NCLEX Specialty Practice Assessment A and focused review Complete assigned practice assessment A as assigned by instructor 5 week course-week 4 no later than Friday at 5pm 8 week course -Week 6 no later than Friday at 5 pm 15 week course- Week 13 no later than Friday at 5 pm For each topic missed, complete an active learning template as part of the required remediation process.
-Take Post Study Quiz (if available) 4 points will be awarded for completing the practice assessment test and all remediation steps.
+NCLEX Specialty Practice Assessment , Due Date NCLEX Specialty Practice Assessment A and focused review Complete assigned practice assessment A as assigned by instructor Specialty Practice Assessment students will be provided with required remediation by ATI.
+The amount of remediation is dependent on the score 5 week course-week 4 no later than Friday at 5pm 8 week course -Week 6 no later than Friday at 5 pm 15 week course- Week 13 no later than Friday at 5 pm 4 points will be awarded for completing the practice assessment test and all remediation steps.

 - All students are required to provide a printed copy of a screenshot showing their NCLEX Specialty Practice Assessment A and the completion of the required Active Learning Templates and post quiz.
 Taking a screen shot of the ATI dashboard should capture all the required information.
-This screen shot is required for admission to the NCLEX Proctored Specialty Test, which is a required component of this course. - 2.
-The faculty will schedule the NCLEX Specialty Practice Assessment A and NCLEX Proctored Specialty Test.
+This screen shot is required for admission to the NCLEX Proctored Specialty Test, which is a required component of this course. - The faculty will schedule the NCLEX Specialty Practice Assessment A and NCLEX Proctored Specialty Test.
 Students will register for the exams, on the dates of the exams the faculty will admit the students into the exam room and students will be provided with an exam code.
 Students must register for exams and complete device checks as recommended by ATI. - 3.
 To earn the additional 6 points, the following point system will be followed on the standardized proctored test specific to the course specialty: